cjmach/sslping/README.md

 Ensure you have the following settings:
   - Allowed destination TCP port: 80 443
   - Allowed SSL ports: 443
 5. To test proxy authentication, click on the arrow next to the "Forward Proxy" tab and select "Authentication Settings".
 Then, set the authentication method.
-6. To test direct SSL connection to the proxy, add the following line to /usr/local/etc/squid/squid.conf file (replace "[LAN_IP]" with the LAN IP address):
+6. To test direct SSL connection to the proxy, add the following line to /usr/local/etc/squid/squid.conf file (replace `[LAN_IP]` with the IP address of the LAN NIC):
 ```
 https_port [LAN_IP]:3129 cert=/var/squid/ssl/ca.pem dynamic_cert_mem_cache_size=10MB generate-host-certificates=on
 ```
 7. To test alternative authentication methods, such as "Digest" for example, add the following lines to squid.conf file.
-You must also create the "digest_passwd" file with the user's credentials, following the .htdigest format (use `htdigest` tool or [htdigest Generator Tool Online](https://websistent.com/tools/htdigest-generator-tool/)):
+You must also create the "digest_passwd" file with the users credentials, following the .htdigest format (use `htdigest` tool or [htdigest Generator Tool Online](https://websistent.com/tools/htdigest-generator-tool/)):
 ```
 auth_param digest program /usr/local/libexec/squid/digest_file_auth -c /usr/local/etc/squid/digest_passwd